learn-co-curriculum/macos-env-verification/README.md

-# Verify and troubleshoot your environment setup
+# Verify and troubleshoot your environment setup on macOS

 ## Action item